Falkland Islands Shared Tour Sightseeing with Penguins

 Offered in: English

-This active tour with accredited Tourist Guides, provides a rich overview of the wildlife, historic points of interest and what it is like to live in the Falklands.
+This is an active tour providing a rich overview of the wildlife, historic points of interest and what it is like to live in the Falklands.

-We will visit the historic lighthouse at Cape Pembroke and Gypsy Cove to see Magellanic penguins and harbour views.
+We will visit Gypsy Cove to see Magellanic penguins and harbour views, before moving on to Yorke Bay to see the Gentoo Penguins.

 A brief stop at the iconic ship wreck Lady Elizabeth provides great photographs and an understanding of the geographic importance of the Falklands during the sailing ship days.

-During the tour of Stanley we will visit the 1982 and 1914 war memorials, and other points of interest to the West of Stanley.
+During the tour of Stanley we will pass by the 1982 and 1914 war memorials, and other points of interest in Stanley.

 You will learn about our lifestyle from our well-informed and entertaining guides who ensure your tour is a fun, friendly and memorable experience.